LGBTQIA+ medical care

 Preventive care includes age and health status appropriate immunizations, blood tests, and cancer screenings such as a mammogram and colonoscopy.
 We also recommend discussing potential mental health concerns at these visits.
 You'll find that many health recommendations are similar for everyone, and others are shaped by such factors as race, ethnicity, socioeconomic status, and age.
 Similarly, each group within the LGBTQIA+ community may have its own specific health needs.

-Open conversations with your provider
+Open conversations with your physician or APC

-Building trust and being open with your provider might be difficult, and we understand, so always feel free to bring someone close to you.
+Building trust and being open with your physician or APC might be difficult, and we understand, so always feel free to bring someone close to you.
 We want you to feel comfortable being yourself, including knowing and using your preferred name and/or pronouns.
 Our goal is to provide affirming, objective, person-centered care to improve your health and wellness.
 Sharing information allows your healthcare team to better connect you with resources to support all aspects of your physical, mental, and sexual health needs.

 Gay and bisexual men's health